-Since 1964 education has been most impacted by the pandemic.
+Since 1964 pandemic.
 A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers. prior attainment or are struggling in particular areas.
 Evidence indicates that one to one tuition can be effective, providing approximately five additional months' progress on average.
-Short, regular sessions (about 30 minutes, three to five times a week) over a set period of time (up to ten weeks) appear to result in optimum impact One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition EEF (educationendowmentfoundation.org.uk) Purchase of NELLI Early Language Intervention Program On average, oral language approaches have a high impact on pupil outcomes of 6 months' additional progress.
+Short, regular sessions (about 30 minutes, three to five times a week) over a set period of time (up to ten weeks) appear to result in optimum impact One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition EEF (educationendowmentfoundation.org.uk) Purchase and delivery of the NELI Early Language Intervention Program On average, oral language approaches have a high impact on pupil outcomes of 6 months' additional progress.
 The studies in the Toolkit indicate that language interventions with frequent sessions over a sustained period may have a larger impact, overall.
 Approaches that are delivered one-to-one also have larger impacts The Nuffield Early Language Intervention (NELI) is designed to improve listening, narrative and vocabulary skills.
 Three to five weekly sessions are delivered to small groups of children with relatively poor spoken language skills.
 The 20- week programme is delivered in reception only.
-Nuffield Early Language Intervention [EEF (educationendowmentfoundation.org.uk) 2 Purchase of a new Phonics Scheme (WANDLE) and associated books Phonics is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
+Nuffield Early Language Intervention [EEF (educationendowmentfoundation.org.uk) 2 Purchase and delivery of a new Phonics Scheme (LITTLE WANDLE) and associated books and resources.
+Phonics is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
 Targeted phonics interventions to improve decoding skills more quickly for pupils who have experienced these barriers to learning.
 1,2 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
-Herts for Learning maths advisers have been leading the Mastery Readiness stage of the Na- tional Centre for Excellence in the Teaching of Mathematics (NCETM) Teaching for Mastery Pro- gramme.
+Herts for Learning maths advisers have been leading the Developing Fluency Stage of Mastery Readiness stage of the National Centre for Excel- lence in the Teaching of Mathematics (NCETM) Teaching for Mastery Programme.
 3